-- 2. Complete all required coursework. - 3.
+- 1. Complete a minimum of 39 credit hours - 2.
+Complete all required coursework. - 3.
 Maintain a minimum 3.0 GPA on a 4.0 scale. - 4.
 Fulfill the academic requirements for the Pennsylvania K-12 Principal Certificate. - 5.
-Complete the required course work within a five-year time frame. - 6.
-Write a thesis and successfully pas the oral examination, or successfully pass the comprehensive examination.
+Complete the required course work within a five-year time frame.

+6. Write a thesis and successfully pas the oral examination, or successfully pass the comprehensive examination.